 If you suspect your baby has a tight neck on one side, it is a good idea to point it out to your pediatrician as soon as possible.
-They will evaluate her neck muscles and either give you some gentle stretches and exercises to do, or recommend you for therapy.
-It is really smart to treat it right away so it doesn’t get worse or result in a flat spot on your baby’s head from always being turned in the same direction.
+They will evaluate her neck muscles and either give you some gentle stretches and exercises to do or recommend you for therapy.
+It is smart to treat it right away so it doesn’t get worse or result in a flat spot on your baby’s head from always being turned in the same direction.
 Sometimes pediatricians might take the “wait and see” approach, but it never hurts to start some light intervention before it gets any worse.

 How you can help your baby:

-The best way to encourage your baby to turn his head to the opposite direction is to always be on that side of him, talking to him and encouraging him to turn his head to look at you.
+The best way to encourage your baby to turn his head in the opposite direction is to always be on that side of him.
+Talk to him and encourage him to turn his head to look at you.
 Use visually-stimulating objects to get his attention.
 I love using something simple like a playing card.
-The black, white and red contrasting colors on a nine of hearts or a three of spades are great to get your baby to focus.
-You can lie him on his back and start with the card or toy on his preferred side, then move it slowly in an arc infront of his face about 8-10” away from him encouraging him to continue to scan it, turning his head to watch it move across his visual field.
+The black, white, and red contrasting colors on a nine of hearts and a three of spades are great for getting baby to focus.
+Lie him on his back and start with the card or toy on his preferred side.
+Move the card slowly in an arc in front of his face about 8-10” away from him.
+Encourage him to continue to scan it, turning his head to watch it move across his visual field.

 Feed your baby from the side he needs to turn toward to encourage him to look over that way.
-You can even breastfeed from the side by using the football hold with the baby tucked under your arm so he has to turn his head the opposite direction to eat.
+You can even breastfeed from the side by using the football hold with the baby tucked under your arm, so he has to turn his head in the opposite direction to eat.

 Like most things with babies, the key to remediating torticollis is to intervene early and to be consistent.